slexisvn/query_engine/docs/01-frontend/05-the-lexer.md

 # 5. The lexer

-> After this chapter you will be able to read the token stream for any query, explain how the keyword table maintains itself, and name three pieces of SQL syntax this engine cannot express.
+> After this chapter you will be able to read a token stream, explain how keywords are recognized, and distinguish quoted names, strings, numbers, and comments.

 ## The question